 Snowfall around the Shimanami Kaido area is extremely rare.
 Around Onomichi, snow may accumulate slightly in the early morning, but it usually melts completely by midday.
 You generally don’t need to worry about snow preventing you from cycling.
 Personally, I actually recommend winter cycling.
 On clear days in December and January, the crisp, clean air gives you stunning, far-reaching views of the islands.
 Best of all, you won’t get drenched in sweat like in summer!

-What to Watch Out for in Summer and Winter
+What to watch out for in summer and winter

 Cycling in the more extreme seasons—summer and winter—has both advantages and things to watch out for.
 Below is a table summarizing the key points for each season.

-Season | Summer | Winter |
+| Season | Summer | Winter |

-Advantages | ・Long daylight hours ・Lightweight clothing ・Possibility to swim in the sea | ・Clear, crisp air ・Citrus season (lemons and other fruits) ・No sweating ・Fewer tourists, peaceful atmosphere |
+| Advantages | ・Long daylight hours ・Lightweight clothing ・Good to swim in the sea | ・Clear, crisp air ・Citrus season (lemons and other fruits) ・No sweating ・Fewer tourists, peaceful atmosphere |

-Things to Watch Out For | ・Need sun protection and heatstroke prevention ・Stay hydrated regularly | ・Be aware of early sunsets ・Dress warmly and use proper winter gear |
+| Things to Watch Out For | ・Need sun protection and heatstroke prevention ・Stay hydrated regularly | ・Be aware of early sunsets ・Dress warmly and use proper winter gear |

 In summer, it’s especially important to protect yourself from heatstroke and sunburn.
 Along the Shimanami Kaido, you’ll find vending machines, convenience stores, and supermarkets on the islands, so you can easily buy drinks and sunscreen locally.
 Because cycling creates a constant breeze, many people don’t realize they’re overheating until it’s too late.
 Make sure to drink water frequently while you ride.